Vienna: Imperial Treasury in the Hofburg Palace

 This matches the official online discounted rate and guarantees your required 2026 time slot without the need for a physical ticket exchange.

-Compare rows ↓The combo ticket offers a significant discount over buying individual entries and allows you to visit the two sites on different days if preferred.
+Compare offers ↓The combo ticket offers a significant discount over buying individual entries and allows you to visit the two sites on different days if preferred.

-Compare rows ↓The Vienna PASS includes the Treasury along with the Sisi Museum, Imperial Apartments, and 90+ other attractions, making it the most efficient choice for heavy sightseeing.
+Compare offers ↓The Vienna PASS includes the Treasury along with the Sisi Museum, Imperial Apartments, and 90+ other attractions, making it the most efficient choice for heavy sightseeing.

-Compare rows ↓02Combo Ticket: KHM & Imperial Treasury (id: GetYourGuide Combo or bundle)
+Compare offers ↓02Combo Ticket: KHM & Imperial Treasury

-Compare rows ↓03Official site or on-site (Free entry for visitors under 19 with valid ID)
+Compare offers ↓03Official site or on-site (Free entry for visitors under 19 with valid ID)

 FAQ